 “Postgraduate study gave me the self-confidence to apply for roles that I didn’t think I had the skills or intelligence for.
 Study broadened my horizons.
 It allowed me to find an area of learning that I was passionate about – sustainability, renewable energy and waste management.

 “At the end of 2017, I chose to leave my career as a police officer.
 I embarked on a new journey through local government.
 I’m currently employed by a large city council as a supervisor of litter and illegal dumping.
 The role is a mixture of compliance, regulation, enforcement and education.
 It brings together my previous experience in investigations along with a managerial and leadership aspect.

 “Reflecting on where I was prior to completing the postgraduate study, I was in a position where I enjoyed my job; however, I knew it wouldn’t be for ever.
 But I didn’t know that a career change was going to come at the time.
 Ultimately, postgraduate study has led me to the position that I’m in today.

 “Time management, confidence and being open to new ideas are all things that have been assisted by studying with Charles Sturt.
 Challenging others to think outside the square is something that I encourage others to consider.
 Also, doing something outside your comfort zone, and that isn’t just academic but in life in general.
 Not only did I never think I would end up with a master’s degree, or a degree at all after not heading to university straight from school, I would have never thought that I would be running 100km trails, or find myself relocated to Australia.
 It proves that if the determination and motivation are there, you can achieve things you never thought possible.”

-Are you ready to make your next move?
+Are you ready to make your next career move?